 I am an unorganized mess.
 I’ve always been this way.
 If you had looked at my binders in school, you would have just seen a giant chunk of papers.
 I’d always just throw them in there.
 Now, with that said, my lack of organization has never really hurt me.
 I’ve always been able to find things and take care of business, but it has made my life a bit more difficult.
-Lately my mind has just been overrun with all the things I have going on between teaching, photography, and life.
-I decided this year to at least get my photography world organized that.
-I think I’ve found a solution to my mess, 17hats.
-This 17hats review for photographers will cover what the product is and my experiences with it so far.
+Several years ago I decided to focus on customer support through better business management.
+The solution to my mess, 17hats.
+This 17hats review for photographers will cover what the product is and my experiences with it.

 First of all, let’s look at what 17hats is.
 17hats is a website based organizational tool for businesses.
 It is not tailored just for photographers, so it really will work for most business.
 I would say, though, that it’s aimed more for smaller businesses than giant corporations.
 17hats aims to do what the name says.
 It takes all the different hats that we wear as business owners and takes over.
 It’s there to make our life simpler, and from my experience so far, it has.

 This program has a lot it can do.
 Basically, it covers all the things on the business side that you might hire individuals to do if you were a larger company.
 You can create different projects, clients, and workflows to keep you organized, and you can put important events on your calendar so you don’t forget.
 You can automate an email series, send invoices and contracts, collect payments, track time spent on a project, and so much more!